 \end{enumerate}

 In the main text of the paper, we will give conditions for the equivalence of variances for the estimators under MLE and CVE.
-We show that the structure of the CVE and MLE leads to an EM algorithm which converges to the required estimates.
+We show that the structure of the CVE and MLE leads to a fixed point algorithm which converges to the required estimates.